 ISS annually conducts a pay-for-performance analysis to identify strong or satisfactory alignment between pay and performance over a sustained period.
-With respect to companies in the S&P1500, Russell 3000 or Russell 3000E Indices7, this analysis considers the following:
+With respect to companies in the S&P1500, Russell 3000, or Russell 3000E Indices, this analysis considers the following:

-1. Peer Group8 Alignment:
+1. Peer Group Alignment:

-- The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - The rankings of CEO total pay and company financial performance within a peer group, each measured over a threeyear period. - The multiple of the CEO's total pay relative to the peer group median in the most recent fiscal year.
+- The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - The rankings of CEO total pay and company financial performance within a peer group, each measured over a three-year period. - The multiple of the CEO's total pay relative to the peer group median in the most recent fiscal year.

-2. Absolute Alignment9 - the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years - i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.
+2. Absolute Alignment - the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years - i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.

-If the above analysis demonstrates significant unsatisfactory long-term pay-for-performance alignment or, in the case of companies outside the Russell indices, misaligned pay and performance are otherwise suggested, our analysis may include any of the following qualitative factors, as relevant to evaluating how various pay elements may work to encourage or to undermine long-term value creation and alignment with shareholder interests:
+If the above analysis demonstrates significant unsatisfactory long-term pay-for-performance alignment or, in the case of companies outside the Russell indices, a misalignment between pay and performance is otherwise suggested, our analysis may include any of the following qualitative factors, as relevant to an evaluation of how various pay elements may work to encourage or to undermine long-term value creation and alignment with shareholder interests:

-- The ratio of performance- to time-based incentive awards; - The overall ratio of performance-based compensation; - The completeness of disclosure and rigor of performance goals; - The company's peer group benchmarking practices; - Actual results of financial/operational metrics, both absolute and relative to peers; - Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pay10 compared to grant pay; and - Any other factors deemed relevant.
+- The ratio of performance- to time-based incentive awards; - The overall ratio of performance-based compensation to fixed or discretionary pay; - The rigor of performance goals; - The complexity and risks around pay program design; - The transparency and clarity of disclosure; - The company's peer group benchmarking practices; - Financial/operational results, both absolute and relative to peers; - Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pay compared to grant pay; and - Any other factors deemed relevant.